jeremyqzt/statsJs/README.md

 ```

 ### Counting number of power sets
-Returns the combinations of the given input.
-This utilizes the Forward-Backward Algorithm for generating combinations.
+Returns the number of combinations of the given input.
 ```
 console.log(combinationLib.countPowerSet(6));
 //=> 64
 ```

 ### Getting the power sets
-Returns the combinations of the given input.
-This utilizes the Forward-Backward Algorithm for generating combinations.
+Returns the powersets of the given input.
 ```
 console.log(combinationLib.powerSet([1,2,3,4,5]));
 //=> [ Set {},